sweattep/modern_quotes/README.md

 >as in most early applications of LLMs, the systems are primarily viewed by executives as a quick and easy way to cut costs and automate systems already rife with problems, frustrated consumers, and underpaid and overtaxed support employees.

+>this is tax payer money and everyone's Army – you have the right to ask why and make them answer

 >Givens created an entire development model in which each community would have: 1) producer cooperatives (particularly important for job creation, 2) consumer cooperatives, 3) credit unions, 4) low-income housing cooperatives, and 5) a community cooperative funded by profits from the other cooperatives to develop social programs like schools, hospitals, and child development centers.

 >Speak directly and shoot from the hip.
 Be real and be authentic.
 Be kind and be good to people.
 Share the lessons you’ve learned - good and bad.
 Laugh at yourself.
 Don't get pulled into negative sludge and never contribute to toxicity.
 Laugh at yourself some more.
 And always remember, the golden rule - It’s nice to be important, but it's more important to be nice